azzlabs/the_bday_bot/README.md

 Want to add it to your group?
 Look for [@the_bday_bot](http://t.me/the_bday_bot) on telegram

+Note: it only works for groups since every birthday is tied to a specific group member id / username.

 ## Want to host it by yourself?
 1. Clone this repository onto your server
 ```